Boots Ibuprofen and Codeine 200mg/12.8mg Film-Coated Tablets

 Driving and using machines

-This medicine can affect your ability to drive or use machines as it may make you feel sleepy or dizzy.
+This medicine can affect your ability to drive or use machines as it may make you feel sleepy or dizzy or cause drowsiness.

 • Do not drive or use machines while taking this medicine until you are sure you are not affected